Wellington-Glonek/ChatBot-NLTK/README.md

 # ChatBot-NLTK
-This is the ChatBot created using NLTK and Neural Network, her name is Luna
+This is the ChatBot created using NLTK and Neural Network, her name is Luna.
+Its a good option to use to Q&A since you're able to control all the responses given by Luna.

 I made this ChatBot based in a YouTube tutorial "Tech With Tim".
 You can access his chanel in this link "https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg".